 The reception of an individually addressed frame that is neither a QoS Data frame nor a QoS Null frame, sent by the TWT responding STA or TWT scheduling AP, that does not solicit an immediate response and with the More Data field equal to 0.

 The reception of a Trigger frame sent by the TWT responding STA or TWT scheduling AP that has the More TF field equal to 0 and is not addressed to the TWT requesting STA or TWT scheduled STA provided that the TWT requesting STA or TWT scheduled STA is either awake for an announced trigger-enabled TWT SP but did not transmit an indication that it is in the awake state to the TWT responding STA or TWT scheduling AP or is awake for an unannounced trigger-enabled TWT SP.

+The transmission/reception by the TWT requesting STA of the acknowledgment for a TWT Information frame that satisfies specific conditions that are defined in in 26.8.4.2 (TWT Information frame exchange for individual TWT) and in 26.8.4.4 (TWT Information frame exchange for flexible wake time).

+The transmission/reception by the TWT scheduled STA of the acknowledgment for a TWT Information frame that satisfies specific conditions that are defined in 26.8.4.3 (TWT Information frame exchange for broadcast TWT) and in 26.8.4.4 (TWT Information frame exchange for flexible wake time). (#24268)

 The classification of a More Data field equal to 0 in an Ack, BlockAck and individually addressed Multi-STA BlockAck frame as an event that terminates a TWT SP is only possible when both STAs have indicated support of transmitting or receiving the frame with a nonzero More Data subfield, which is indicated in the More Data Ack subfield of the QoS Info field of frames they transmit (see 11.2.3 (Power management in a non-DMG infrastructure network)).